cairo-book/cairo-book/src/ch99-01-04-01-voting-contract.md

 starkli declare target/dev/starknetbook_chapter_2_Vote.sierra.json --rpc http://0.0.0.0:5050 --account ~/.starkli-wallets/deployer/account0_account.json --keystore ~/.starkli-wallets/deployer/account0_keystore.json
 ```

-If the compiler version you're using is older than the one used by Starkli, which is synced and you encounter a `compiler-version` error while using the command above, you can specify a compiler version to use in the command by adding the `--compiler-version x.y.z` flag.
+If the compiler version you're using is older than the one used by Starkli and you encounter a `compiler-version` error while using the command above, you can specify a compiler version to use in the command by adding the `--compiler-version x.y.z` flag.

 If you're still encountering issues with the compiler version, try upgrading Starkli using the command: `starkliup` to make sure you're using the latest version of starkli.